The dark secrets of leadership that no-one talks about.

-Reading time: 6 minutes
+Reading time: 11 minutes

-1. Use The Push-Up Effect
+1. Use the Push-Up Effect

 However, if you tell them to do push-ups on your count, without letting them know how many push-ups to aim for, even the toughest recruits will struggle already at 15 push-ups.

-2. Ask People To Repeat Your Instructions
+2. Ask Subjects to Repeat Your Instructions

 If you ask someone to do something, then ask them to repeat your instructions back to you.